International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 A DataService may specify an IDS service endpoint such as a `Connector`.

-#### 3.3.1 ids:dataServiceType
+#### 3.3.1 dspace:dataServiceType

-If the DataService refers to an IDS service endpoint, it must include the property `ids:dataServiceType`:
+If the DataService refers to an IDS service endpoint, it must include the property `dspace:dataServiceType`:

 | Category   | Description                                                                |
 |------------|----------------------------------------------------------------------------|